 The term crowdsourcing was first introduced by Jeff Howe in the year 2006 (The Rise of Crowdsourcing), according to him – Crowdsourcing is outsourcing a job to an undefined, generally large number of people which was traditionally performed by a dedicated employee.
-There is a general misconception that crowdsourcing can only be done using Social media platforms like Facebook, LinkedIn, Twitter etc. In fact, that is one of the last options a company should consider, keeping the security and branding at stake.
+There is a general misconception that crowdsourcing can only be done using Social media platforms like Facebook, LinkedIn, Twitter, etc. In fact, that is one of the last options a company should consider, keeping the security and branding at stake.
 Various types of community crowdsourcing platforms are available depending upon the requirements such as design, ideas, feedbacks/suggestions, human intelligence etc.

-Why companies go for crowdsourcing?
+Why do companies go for crowdsourcing?

 Companies choose to go for crowdsourcing under the following three circumstances:

-- An organization has a challenging task to be performed. (applications development, process improvement, technology update etc.)
+- An organization has a challenging task to be performed. (applications development, process improvement, technology update, etc.)

 - Voluntary participation by an online community.
 (Forums and social media platforms)